jvillavi/vmware17-ubuntu23.10/README.md

 # Make VMWare 17 Workstation Pro work on Ubuntu 23.10

-Either run the script "compile_modules.sh" or follow this guide stepo by step:
+Either run the script "compile_modules.sh" or follow this guide step by step:

 Feel free to improve my script if you want to do so